HakanDeymeci/pix2pix/README.md

     return inp, real
 ```
 ## Normalize
-The values of the dataset images are between 0 and 255 so we normailzed them to numbers between -1 and 1.
+Moving on the values of the dataset images are between 0 and 255 so we normailzed them to numbers between -1 and 1.
 ```
 def normalize(inp, real):
   inp = (inp / 127.5) - 1